wesleycamargo/azure-docs.pt-br/articles/hdinsight/hdinsight-hbase-build-java-maven.md

 <properties
-pageTitle="Criar um aplicativo de HBase usando Maven e Java e implantar o HDInsight baseado em Windows | Microsoft Azure" description="Saiba como usar o Apache Maven para compilar um aplicativo do Apache HBase baseado em Java e depois implantá-lo no cluster HDInsight do Azure baseado no Windows." services="hdinsight" documentationCenter="" authors="Blackmist"
+pageTitle="Build an HBase application using Maven, and deploy to Windows-based HDInsight | Microsoft Azure" description="Learn how to use Apache Maven to build a Java-based Apache HBase application, then deploy it to a Windows-based Azure HDInsight cluster." services="hdinsight" documentationCenter="" authors="Blackmist"